2014 HONOREES & PRESENTERS

 Loken is best known starring opposite Arnold Schwarzenegger as the dangerously beautiful ‘TX’ (Terminatrix) in “Terminator 3: Rise of the Machines”.
 Kristanna has two new films for release this year; “Mercenaries” A female driven action movie and the erotic thriller, “Maid For You”.
 Other feature films include “Black Rose”, Sony’s “Swat: Firefight”, and “Blood Rayne” based on the popular video game.
 On television, Loken guest starred on Showtime’s critically-acclaimed “The L-Word” and her SyFy mini-series “Dark Kingdom: The Dragon King” was the highest rated mini-series for the network to date.
 In 2011, Kristanna started LokenMann Productions and released their first feature “Fighting For Freedom.
 Her Production Companies goal is to seek humanitarian based, socially aware stories that educate as well as entertain.

 June Squibb’s most recent film appearance was in Alexander Payne’s Nebraska as Kate Grant starring opposite Bruce Dern.
-She was nominated for best supporting actress at the Academy Awards, Golden Globe Awards, Sag-Aftra Awards, Critic’s Choice Awards, and the Independent Spirit Awards.
+She was nominated for “Best Supporting Actress” at the Academy Awards, Golden Globe Awards, Sag-Aftra Awards, Critic’s Choice Awards, and the Independent Spirit Awards.
 She had also appeared in director Payne’s earlier film About Schmidt opposite Jack Nicholson.
 Other films include Welcome to Mooseport, In and Out, Scent of a Woman with Al Pacino and Far From Heaven.
 Her most recent Indie film (currently in post production) is I’ll Be Seeing You with Blythe Danner.
 She recently appeared on TV in Getting On, Girls, Glee, Devious Maids, and the upcoming HBO Comedy Special, 8 Days in Hell.
 On Broadway, June played Electra, the stripper, in Gypsy with Ethel Merman, Happy Time (the musical), Gorey Stories and Sacrilege.
-We are proud and excited to have Oscar Nominee June Squibb as a presenter at this years Awards Show.
+We are proud to once again have Oscar Nominee June Squibb as a presenter at this years Awards Show.